alwinshaju08/RISCV/README.md

 ## AND Gate Example on Makerchip IDE

+we start with understanding the Makerchip IDE platform by trying some basic digital logic gate with And Gate being the standard one.
+In TL verilog we simply code the logic itself viz $out = $in1 & $in2  without requiring to declare the variables separately and $in assignment is also not required.
+The output of the above is as shown in figure below.
+We note that simultaneous highlighting of the variable is possible at the output.

 <img width="1274" alt="Screenshot 2023-08-19 at 10 33 45 PM" src="https://github.com/alwinshaju08/RISCV/assets/69166205/2adf559c-45f2-41f4-9f19-2602b09266a4">

 ## Lab On Understanding Usage Of Vector